stefan-hoeck/idris2-pack/CONTRIBUTING.md

 Contributions from humans are highly welcome!

-Pack adopts a similar approach as the Idris compiler regarding how its code is written.
-Any code or prose originating from LLMs is not suitable for the pack project; changes made using such tools will not be accepted.
+Pack adopts a similar approach as the Idris compiler regarding how its code is written, in that any code or prose originating from LLMs (large language models) is not suitable for the pack project; changes made using such tools will not be accepted.
 This holds even if the code is edited or reviewed by a human.

 To help new contributors navigate the codebase and understand how *pack* is implemented, this document provides a source